-This routine returns the integer value for a DCT field type, see Section 14.2.3 on page 198, for a description of the field types.
+This routine returns the integer value for a DCT field type.
+See Section 14.2.3 for a description of the field types.

 14.7.4 Get Field Name

 '''

 char dbGetFieldName(DBENTRY pdbentry);

 '''

 This routine returns the name of the field that DBENTRY currently references.
 It returns NULL if DBENTRY does not point to a field.